Spatial Clustering Analysis with Spectral Imaging-based Single-Step Multiplex Immunofluorescence (SISS-mIF) for Assisting Histological Diagnosis

 Abstract

-Precision medicine, anchored in spatial biology, is essential for the accurate diagnosis of cancer and prediction of drug responses.
-We have introduced the Spectral Imaging-based Single-Step Multiplex Immunofluorescence (SISS-mIF) technique, which leverages hyperspectral imaging to simultaneously capture fluorescence spectra.
-This approach automatically optimizes tissue autofluorescence spectra for each image, facilitating the use of fluorescent direct-labeled antibodies for multicolor staining in a single step.
-Unlike conventional methods, images are outputted as antibody counts rather than fluorescence intensity, allowing for consistent comparisons under different imaging conditions.
-We demonstrate that this technique allows for identical cell detection of CD3, CD5, and CD7 in T-cell lymphoma on a single slide.
-The utilization of fluorescent direct-labeled antibodies enables the triple staining of CD3, CD5, and CD7 without cross-reactivity, maintaining the same intensity as single stains.
-Moreover, we developed a joint Non-Negative Matrix Factorization-based Spatial Clustering Analysis (jNMF-SCA) with a modified spectral unmixing system, highlighting its potential as a supportive diagnostic tool for T-cell lymphoma.
+Precision medicine, based on spatial biology, is crucial for accurately diagnosing cancer and predicting drug responses.
+Here, we introduce the Spectral Imaging-based Single-Step Multiplex Immunofluorescence (SISS-mIF) technique, utilizing hyperspectral imaging to capture fluorescence spectra simultaneously.
+This approach optimizes tissue autofluorescence spectra for each image automatically, allowing the use of fluorescent direct-labeled antibodies for multicolor staining in a single step.
+Unlike conventional methods, the images are generated as standardized intensity independent of capture conditions, enabling consistent comparisons under different imaging conditions.
+This technique allows the detection of CD3, CD5, and CD7 in T-cell lymphoma on a single slide.
+The use of fluorescent direct-labeled antibodies enables triple staining of CD3, CD5, and CD7 without cross-reactivity, maintaining the same intensity as single stains.
+Furthermore, we developed a joint Non-Negative Matrix Factorization-based Spatial Clustering Analysis (jNMF-SCA) with a modified spectral unmixing system, highlighting its potential as a supportive diagnostic tool for T-cell lymphoma.

 Article activity feed